 - Earn at least 3.25 GPA from your transferring institution;

 - *Pass the Praxis Core exam or have qualifying substitute test scores (see passing criteria) (Students may take nine education credits before submitting passing test scores);

 - Complete application for admission into EDUC 203 or 204: Introduction to Teaching and Learning, and;

-- Turn paper application into Anna A. Perdue, Office Manager, Trinkle Hall, Room 213.
+- Turn your application into Anna A. Perdue, COE Office Manager:

 * Priority acceptance will be given to students who have passed qualifying exams.
 Students can be admitted to EDUC 203 or 204, and provisionally admitted without these scores, but will not be officially admitted into the education program, and are limited to nine education credit hours (including EDUC 203 or 204), until they submit passing scores.

 - What if I do not have a 3.25 GPA from my transferring institution?